timihendrix33/session-4b-in-class/readme.md

 Simple Angular directives:

-1. ng-app − This directive bootstraps an AngularJS Application.
-We use it together with [Modules](https://docs.angularjs.org/guide/module)
+1. ng-app − This directive starts an AngularJS Application.
+We use it to create [Modules](https://docs.angularjs.org/guide/module)
 2. ng-init − This directive initializes application data.
 (We won't use it except for the simple examples below.)
 3. ng-model − This directive defines the model that is variable to be used in AngularJS.
 4. ng-repeat − This directive repeats html elements for each item in a collection.